 Flashbacks reveal Lula’s incestuous Uncle Pooch and Cousin Dell, a man so obsessed with Christmas that he wears a soiled Kris Kringle suit and counts the days all year round.
 Mother and daughter temporarily unite, though at the end (5 years, 2 months and 21 days later), Lula defies her mother and goes with their son to greet Sailor.

-The point of reference is Wizard of Oz: Marietta is the Wicked Witch, whereas the Good Witch Glinda floats down on a large soap bubble and tells Sailor, “Lula loves you, don’t turn away from love.”
-Sailor goes back and sings Elvis Presley’s “Love Me Tender” as the end credits roll down.
+To be sure, the major point of reference is MGM’s 1939 classic, The Wizard of Oz.
+Thus, Marietta serves the Wicked Witch, and the Good Witch Glinda floats down on a large soap bubble, telling Sailor, “Lula loves you, don’t turn away from love.”

 The film’ hyperkinetic wildness is mostly on the surface; the images are elaborately conceived but meaningless.
 The script, basically a series of vignettes, needed more dramatic tension.
-Lynch infuses the story with menace, but he can’t escape the lurid material.
+Lynch infuses the story with menace, but he can’t escape the material’s lurid nature.

-In this picture, Lynch stylizes Sailor and Lula’s innocence, but their dreams are so infantile that viewers respond with condescension.
-All the characters, not just the villains, are schematically constructed as cartoons.
+In this picture, Lynch stylizes Sailor and Lula’s innocence, but their dreams are so infantile that most viewers respond with condescension.
+All the characters, not just the villains, are schematically constructed, cartoonish figures thrown int a messy tale,

 Oscar Alert: